meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 export const localMode = process.env.REACT_APP_LOCAL === "true";
 ```

-When spinning up the app locally, set this REACT_APP_LOCAL to "true", and when building it as a Chrome extension, change it to "false".
+When spinning up the app locally, set this `REACT_APP_LOCAL` to `"true"`.
+When building it as a Chrome extension, change it to "false".

 In StickyNotes.js, let's use another `useEffect` hook to `set()` our `notes` data to Chrome storage on a note edit.
 We will organize our notes by URL; each URL will have it's own unique set of notes that the React app will save to and retrieve from Chrome storage.
 Remember to import `localMode` from `constants.js` at the top of the file.